jkelley/atri-pcie/README.md

 Install
 ---

+After a reboot the device files have to recreated with `sudo make device`.
+To see all of the driver debug messages in `/var/log/kern.log`, make sure the kernel print level is set to at least 6 (KERN_INFO), using the
+following:

+<pre><code>
+$ sudo bash
+# echo 6 > /proc/sys/kernel/printk
+</code><pre>

-The driver can be loaded with `sudo insmod atri-pcie.ko`.
+Finally, the driver can be loaded with `sudo insmod atri-pcie.ko`.
+Messages in `/var/log/kern.log` will indicate if this is successful.

 Testing
 ---